-If you wander up the Hoher Markt street in Vienna’s centre at the top of the hour, expect to see a crowd of people peering up expectantly at an insurance building.
+If you wander up the Hoher Markt street in Vienna’s centre at the top of the hour, expect to see a crowd peering up expectantly at an insurance building.
 The object of their fascination: a clock called the Ankeruhr.

 - Jugendstil mechanical clock built in 1914